 Amanda Leduc is a disabled writer and author of the non-fiction book DISFIGURED: ON FAIRY TALES, DISABILITY, AND MAKING SPACE, out now with Coach House Books.
 She is also the author of the novel THE MIRACLES OF ORDINARY MEN, published in 2013 by ECW Press.
-Her new novel, THE CENTAUR’S WIFE, is forthcoming with Random House Canada in the spring of 2021.
+Her new novel, THE CENTAUR’S WIFE, is out now with Random House Canada.

 Her essays and stories have appeared in LitHub, The Rumpus, Little Fiction | Big Truths, The National Post, Open Book Ontario, and other publications across Canada, the US, the UK, and Australia.
 She has previously been longlisted for both the CBC Nonfiction Prize (2019 and 2014) and the CBC Fiction Prize (2014), the StoryQuarterly Fiction Prize (2015), the Thomas Morton Memorial Prize in Fiction (2015), the Edna Staebler Personal Essay Contest (2014), and the 2007 PRISM International Short Fiction Contest.
 She is represented by Samantha Haywood at the Transatlantic Agency.